Customer Complaint Procedure

 - Substantial delays in dealing with a complaint

-What type of complaint are we unable to investigate?
+What type of complaint are RIOS unable to investigate?

 x Any matter that has already been heard or referred to the Courts or any other dispute resolution service.